Session Chair: Virginijus Barzda, University of Toronto, Canada

 Session Chair: Robert Corriveau, Photons Canada, Canada

 Photonics technologies provides excellent tools for manufacturing optical components and equipments as well as equipments in all application fields.
 This session therefore includes photonic solutions for manufacturing and measurement processes which are very important to improve industrial productivity.
-As new photonic manufacturing institute in USA, AIM Photonics will be presented as a potential partner for Canadian organizations.

 Session Chair: Tigran Galstian, COPL, Canada